squidsoup/kiwipycon-2016-youngcoders/students.md

 from mcpi.minecraft import Minecraft
 ```

-2. Now use `time.wait()` in your code to pause a few seconds after every time Steve teleports to a new location.
+2. Now use `time.sleep()` in your code to pause a few seconds after every time Steve teleports to a new location.

-*Hint:* time.wait() is a *function* which takes a number of seconds as it's parameter (similar to how `setTilePos` takes coordinates as parameters).
+*Hint:* time.sleep() is a *function* which takes a number of seconds as it's parameter (similar to how `setTilePos` takes coordinates as parameters).

 Figure it out?
 Ask a Young Coders helper if you're stuck, or think you've got it working!